Are people trying to hack into your WordPress site?

 Yes, they are.

 You may say, “Hey, I run a small blog.
 I’m not a target.”
+But as we have seen in our Managed WordPress Hosting, attackers are always trying to hack WordPress.

 Well most attacks are not targeted.
 They are done using automated scanning tools deployed over large botnets.
 Attackers us a technique called brute force attacks to try to get into your WordPress site.